Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Introduction

 \section{Introduction}

 In this paper, we study several problems on tensors, namely nuclear norm minimization, tensor completion, and tensor decomposition.
-While these problems are known to be hard in the worst case \cite{Hillar-Lim}, we show that for tensors with random asymmetric components, degree $4$ sum of squares can solve these problems exactly.
+While these problems are known to be hard in the worst case \cite{Hillar-Lim}, we show that for tensors with random asymmetric components, semidefinite programs inspired by degree $4$ sum of squares can solve these problems exactly.

-For an order-3 tensor $\mathcal{T}\in \mathbb{R}^{n^3}$ with $m$ random independent asymmetric components, \begin{itemize} \item we give the first polynomial time algorithm that w.h.p. exactly computes the nuclear norm of $\mathcal{T}$ if $m \leq n^{3/2}/\polylog(n)$; \item we give the first polynomial time algorithm that w.h.p. exactly completes $\mathcal{T}$ from $N \geq mn^{3/2}\polylog(n)$ randomly selected entries.
-Note that $m$ can be as large as $n^{3/2}/\polylog(n)$; \item we give a novel polynomial time algorithm that w.h.p. reconstructs the components of $\mathcal{T}$ exactly when the number of components $m$ is as large as $n^{3/2}/\polylog(n)$. \end{itemize} For tensor completion and nuclear norm computation our contribution consists of a new analysis for the algorithm proposed by Potechin and Steurer in~\cite{potechin-steurer-exact}.
-All of these results hold for order-$d$ tensors if one replaces $n^{3/2}$ with $n^{d/2}$ in all the above bounds.
+For an order-3 tensor $\mathcal{T}\in \mathbb{R}^{n^3}$ with $m$ random independent asymmetric components: \begin{itemize} \item We give the first polynomial time algorithm that w.h.p. exactly computes the nuclear norm of $\mathcal{T}$ if $m \leq n^{3/2}/\polylog(n)$ and provides a certificate for the nuclear norm. \item We give a polynomial time algorithm that w.h.p. exactly completes $\mathcal{T}$ from $N \geq mn^{3/2}\polylog(n)$ randomly selected entries.
+This improves the dependence of $N$ on the rank $m$ over all previously known efficient algorithms for exact recovery (which addresses the open problem posed by~\cite[p.8]{jain-oh} about the dependence of the number of entries needed for exact recovery on the rank $m$) and matches bounds on $N$ of the algorithms for approximate recovery.
+In our algorithm $m$ can be as large as $n^{3/2}/\polylog(n)$, giving the first algorithm for provable exact recovery in the overcomplete regime. \item We give a novel polynomial time algorithm that w.h.p. reconstructs the components of $\mathcal{T}$ exactly when $m$ is as large as $n^{3/2}/\polylog(n)$ even in the presence of missing entries. \item We prove that for $m \leq n^{3/2}/\polylog(n)$ w.h.p. the nuclear norm decomposition coincides with the minimum rank decomposition.
+Despite being natural the question of when these decompositions are the same does not seem to have been addressed before. \end{itemize} All of these results hold for order-$d$ tensors if one replaces $n^{3/2}$ with $n^{d/2}$ in all the above bounds (see Appendix~\ref{sec:higher-order-tensors}).

-We note the following features of our results.
-First, our algorithms are robust to the magnitudes of the coefficients of the components.
-We can handle tensors where the coefficients of the components are exponentially large or small.
-Second, our proofs are specifically for tensors with random asymmetric components.
-While we believe the same results should be true for tensors with random symmetric components, this would require a separate analysis.

 We provide numerical experiments in support of our claims in Section~\ref{sec:numerical}.